Dangles91/Godot.Community.ControlBinding/README.md

 If any objects along the path are updated, the binding will be refreshed.
 Objects along the path must inherit from `ObservableObject` and implement `PropertyChanged`.

 ### Scene list binding
-Bind a list to a control and provide a scene to instiate as a child.
+Bind a list to a control and provide a scene to instantiate as a child.
 Modifications (add/remove) are reflected in the control's child list.
 ![scenelist](https://github.com/Dangles91/Godot.Community.ControlBinding/assets/9249458/58e270db-6af6-492b-8403-477dc8d63c9d)

 ## Usage